Syafiq Ahmad

-Muhammad Syafiq bin Ahmad (born 28 June 1995) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club DPMM FC and the Malaysia national team.
+Muhammad Syafiq bin Ahmad (born 28 June 1995) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Kuala Lumpur City.

 Early life

 Syafiq was born and raised in Sungai Ara in the state of Penang, Malaysia.
-As a child Syafiq represented his school, Sekolah Menengah Tunku Anum Tunku Abdul Rahman for tournaments under the age of 15 and 18.
+As a child, Syafiq represented his school, Sekolah Menengah Tunku Anum Tunku Abdul Rahman, in tournaments under the age of 15 and 18.

 Club career

 Kedah Darul Aman

 Syafiq made his debut in 2013 with Kedah on 20 August 2013 against LionsXII in a 2013 Malaysia Cup match.
 He came in from the bench on the 81st minute.
 His first Malaysia Premier League start is against Perlis on 24 January 2014 where Kedah won 4–1.
-On 16 May 2014, he scored his first league goal against Felda United which also was the winning goal.
+On 16 May 2014, he scored his first league goal against Felda United, which was also the winning goal.

 Johor Darul Ta'zim

 On 19 December 2017, Syafiq was signed by Malaysian giants Johor Darul Ta'zim in December.
 He made his debut in the 2018 AFC Champions League qualifying play-offs against Thailand club, Muangthong United on 23 January 2018.

-On 8 May 2019, Syafiq scored the only goal in the home match during the 2019 AFC Champions League group stage match against J1 League club, Kashima Antlers which give JDT the 3 points and also their first time that they have beaten a Japanese side.
+On 8 May 2019, Syafiq scored the only goal in the home match during the 2019 AFC Champions League group stage match against J1 League club, Kashima Antlers, which gave JDT the 3 points and also their first time that they have beaten a Japanese side.

 Loan to Kedah Darul Aman

 On 26 December 2021, Syafiq was loaned out to his former club ahead of the 2022 Malaysia Super League season.
-He went on to have a solid form throughout the season where on 15 June 2022, JDT cut short of his loan due to his impressive workrate.
+He went on to have a solid form throughout the season, where on 15 June 2022, JDT cut short his loan due to his impressive work rate.

-On 5 March 2024, Syafiq once against returned to Kedah Darul Aman on loan ahead of the 2024–25 Malaysia Super League season.
+On 5 March 2024, Syafiq once again returned to Kedah Darul Aman on loan ahead of the 2024–25 Malaysia Super League season.

 Brunei DPMM FC

 On 17 July 2025, the Bruneian side DPMM FC announced the signing of Syafiq, after initial interest from Immigration FC.
+He completed one season with the Bruneian club and was released soon after.

+Kuala Lumpur City

+On 19 August 2026, Syafiq was announced to have signed for Kuala Lumpur City, but due to a transfer embargo he was unable to be registered until 29 August, just in time to make his debut against former team DPMM FC in a 1–0 victory.

 International career

 Youth

 Syafiq participated in the 2015 Southeast Asian Games with Malaysia U-23.
-He also participated in the 2017 Southeast Asian Games where Malaysia U-23 finished as silver medalist.
+He also participated in the 2017 Southeast Asian Games where Malaysia U-23 finished as silver medalists.
 He also played in the 2018 Asian Games.